AI in Pharma: The Growing Number of Pharmaceutical Use Cases

 The pharmaceutical industry, greatly impacted by COVID-19, has encountered challenges adapting to rapidly changing drug demand and supply dynamics.

 A recent nVentic white paper reveals that, in 2022, pharma supply and demand inefficiencies led to approximately $12.5 billion in losses for 28 analyzed companies.
-This highlights the need for improved responsiveness in the sector.

 AI in pharma use cases